Ai Wearables Value-based Care Models 2025

 2. Personalized Treatment and Management

-AI-powered wearables can facilitate personalized treatment plans tailored to individual patient needs.
-For example, continuous glucose monitors (CGMs) paired with AI algorithms can provide real-time feedback and personalized recommendations for insulin dosage adjustments, diet modifications, and exercise regimens for individuals with diabetes.
-Similarly, wearables that monitor activity levels and sleep patterns can be used to develop personalized exercise programs and sleep hygiene strategies for patients with obesity or insomnia.
+AI-powered wearables can make easier personalized treatment plans suited to individual patient needs.
+Now, for example, continuous glucose monitors (CGMs) paired with AI algorithms can provide real-time feedback and personalized recommendations for insulin dosage adjustments, diet modifications, and exercise regimens for individuals with diabetes.
+Similarly, wearables that monitor activity levels and sleep patterns can be used to develop personalized exercise programs and sleep hygiene strategies for patients with obesity or insomnia It's one of those things that adds up..

 • Adaptive algorithms: AI algorithms can adapt to individual patient responses to treatment, optimizing therapy over time.